Occupancy permits and certificates of final inspection

 You can apply to have an occupancy permit amended if the conditions of the building have changed from when the permit was first issued.

 Generally only the Municipal Building Surveyor may amend or cancel an existing occupancy permit, even one issued by a private building surveyor.
-Contact the our Building and Local Law Services division for details.
+Contact the our Municipal Building Surveyor unit for details.

 The building permit states whether an occupancy permit or a certificate of final inspection is required.
 If an occupancy permit is not required, a certificate of final inspection is issued by the relevant building surveyor after approval of the final inspection stage.